Thyssenkrupp, Tata Steel seal landmark joint venture deal

 The deal comes as European steel makers face tariffs of 25 percent on their exports to the United States, their biggest market.
 That might force local markets to absorb more of the steel production.

-Since the tariffs were announced in late May, shares in European steelmakers ArcelorMittal, Thyssenkrupp, Salzgitter and Voestalpine have lost 8 to 17 percent.
+Since the tariffs were announced in late May, shares in European steelmakers ArcelorMittal, Thyssenkrupp, Salzgitter (SZGG.DE) and Voestalpine (VOES.VI) have lost 8 to 17 percent.

 Hiesinger had faced pressure from activist funds Cevian and Elliott to extract more commitments from Tata Steel, whose European business has performed worse than Thyssen’s since the agreement was first announced, creating a valuation gap.